TherieI/LearningOpenGL/README.md

 glm::mat4 projection = glm::mat4(1.0f);
 ```

 As of now there purposes are still vague to me, so lets fiddle with some numbers.
-We do this by transforming the defined matrices with other GLM functions.
+We can do this by transforming the defined matrices with other GLM functions.

 ```cpp
 // Transformations